David Johnson (tight end)

-David Johnson (born August 26, 1987) is a former American football tight end and fullback.
-He was drafted by the Pittsburgh Steelers in the seventh round (241st overall) of the 2009 NFL Draft.
-He played college football for Arkansas State, where he was twice awarded All-Sun Belt Conference honors.
-Johnson was also a member of the San Diego Chargers.
+David Johnson (born August 26, 1987) is an American former professional football player who was a tight end and fullback in the National Football League (NFL).
+He played college football for Arkansas State Red Wolves, twice earning All-Sun Belt Conference honors.
+Johnson was selected by the Pittsburgh Steelers in the seventh round (241st overall) of the 2009 NFL draft.
+He was also a member of the San Diego Chargers.

 Professional career

-Pittsburgh Steelers
+Pittsburgh Steelers (first stint)

 At the end of the 2010 season, Johnson and the Steelers appeared in Super Bowl XLV.
 He was the starting fullback in the 31–25 loss to the Green Bay Packers.

 On October 9, 2011, Johnson scored his first career touchdown when he caught a one-yard pass from quarterback Ben Roethlisberger against the Tennessee Titans.

 On April 11, 2012, the Steelers signed Johnson to a one-year, $1.26 million contract.
 During a preseason game against the Philadelphia Eagles on August 10, 2012, Johnson suffered a torn ACL which eliminated him for the 2012 season.
 He was waived/injured on August 13, 2012, and subsequently reverted to injured reserve on August 16.
 On March 12, 2013, the Steelers signed Johnson again to a one-year deal.